thomvaill/log4brains/docs/adr/20201026-the-core-api-is-responsible-for-enhancing-the-adr-markdown-body-with-mdx.md

 ## Decision Drivers <!-- optional -->

-- Potential future development of a vscode extension
+- Potential future development of a VSCode extension

 ## Considered Options

 - Option 1: the UI is responsible
-- Option 2: CORE is responsible
+- Option 2: the core API is responsible (with MDX)

 ## Decision Outcome

-Chosen option: "Option 2: CORE is responsible".
+Chosen option: "Option 2: the core API is responsible (with MDX)".
-Because if we develop the vscode extension, it is better to add more business logic into the CORE package, and it is better tested.
+Because if we develop the VSCode extension, it is better to add more business logic into the core package, and it is better tested.

 ### Positive Consequences <!-- optional -->